 STEP 2: Reduce the temperature a little.
 Add the flour, sweet paprika, and caraway seeds to the onions (photo 1).
 Sauté for about half a minute to a minute, keep stirring.

-STEP 3: Start adding the chicken stock in batches (photo 2) and gradually whisk to prevent lumps from forming.
+STEP 3: Start adding the chicken or vegetable broth in batches (photo 2) and gradually whisk to prevent lumps from forming.
 Bring to a boil.

 STEP 4: Meanwhile, prepare the Sauerkraut and potatoes.